laemol/holli/README.md

 ## Changelog

+1.5.0 - Changed product url to new format
 1.4.0 - Changed domain name to tickets-tours.com
 1.3.6 - Add cat attribute to filter by category
 1.3.5 - Set image height